creepymonster/GlucoseDirect/README.md

 **Warning, in its current state the project is strictly for my personal use and is highly experimental.**

-My playground for the Libre 2 (and maybe other) blood glucose sensors and Swift/SwiftUI.
+My playground for the Libre 2 blood glucose sensors and Swift/SwiftUI ([TestFlight](https://testflight.apple.com/join/dWDt5Wme)).

 ## Current features
 - Units mg/dL or mmol/L